2sic/2sxc-docs/2sxc Docs Generator/net-code/images/index.md

 1. The (new) API lies in the namespace `ToSic.Sxc.Services` - see [](xref:ToSic.Sxc.Services)
 1. The `IImageService` will do all the magic - see [](xref:ToSic.Sxc.Services.IImageService)

-TODO:

-## Read also

-...

 ## History

 1. Introduced in 2sxc 13.01
-1. Moved from the static object `Features` to a proper Sxc Service in v13.01
-1. Added nameId checks for more readable code in v13.01